Step 1: Preheat oven to 350 degrees Fahrenheit. Line cupcake pan with paper liners.

 Step 6: For the chocolate buttercream: Melt chocolate in microwave, stirring every 30 seconds.

-Step 7: Butter butter, cocoa, and powdered sugar until light and fluffy
+Step 7: Beat the butter, cocoa, and powdered sugar until light and fluffy.
+You can not overbeat so continue to beat until it's light and fluffy.

 Adapted from Cook's Illustrated, Published March 1, 2001.